Why are Transport Service Primitives?

 In Conclusion

 Transport service primitives are fundamental to the efficient and reliable functioning of transport layer protocols.
 They provide a simplified abstraction layer, ensuring end-to-end communication, reliable data transfer, multiplexing, and demultiplexing, QoS management, connection management, and error handling.
-By utilizing these primitives, applications can interact with the transport layer effectively, enabling seamless and efficient communication across networks.
+By utilizing these primitives, applications can interact with the logistics transportation layer effectively, enabling seamless and efficient communication across networks.

 About the author